oixel/PlaylistGrabber/README.md

 ### Method 1: Inputting each URL individually
 Output paths can be overridden by changing the settings of the following constants in main.py:

-__NOTE__: Keeping AUTO_SORT_SONGS as True while using custom data will place songs in "content/songs/Custom Artist Name/ Custom Album Name/".
+__NOTE__: Keeping AUTO_SORT_SONGS as True while using custom data will place songs in "content/songs/Custom Artist Name/Custom Album Name/".

 * AUTO_SORT_SONGS = (Default = True)
     - Turning this off will result in your desired output path being asked after inputting each URL.